bimalka98/Traversability-Mapping/README.md

-# Dependency- ROS Navigation Stack

-This repository initialized from the https://github.com/TixiaoShan/traversability_mapping repository.
+**Note:** This repository initialized from the https://github.com/TixiaoShan/traversability_mapping repository.

 # Traversability Mapping and Motion Planning